10 of the Best Things to Do at Xcaret

 6. Owl’s Show: THE Thing to do at Xcaret to show You Mayan Tradition

 This show, for me, is one of the best re-enactments of a Mayan tradition in the whole park.
-I recommend you to arrive a few minutes earlier to get a good seat, trust me, you wouldn’t want to miss it.
+I recommend you arrive a few minutes earlier to get a good seat; trust me, you wouldn’t want to miss it.

-The show begins with a Mayan speaking chaman saying he hopes what you will watch will remain forever in your heart.
-And it is true, since I haven’t forgotten the rhythm of the drums, the dancers who arrive sailing a canoe, and the traditional fire, corn and rebirth dance.
+The show begins with a Mayan-speaking shaman saying he hopes what you will watch will remain forever in your heart.
+And it is true, since I haven’t forgotten the rhythm of the drums, the dancers who arrive sailing a canoe, and the traditional fire, corn, and rebirth dance.

-This show is a must-watch if you like Mayan culture and a great way to honor the pre hispanic culture.
-The beautiful body paint and colorful head plumes make it a vibrant experience to have it in your mind as a long lasting memory.
+This show is a must-watch if you like Mayan culture and is a great way to honor pre-Hispanic culture.
+The beautiful body paint and colorful head plumes make it a vibrant experience to have it in your mind as a long-lasting memory.

 7. Turtles, Big and Small

-Remember to take time to enjoy the cultural exhibits, as they are among the most enlightening things to do at Xcaret.
+Take time to enjoy the cultural exhibits; they are among the most enlightening things to do at Xcaret.

 I got so excited when I saw these turtles!
 My heart pounded so fast as I strolled around a pond and saw these majestic giants swimming a few meters from me.
 Xcaret has three types of marine turtles: Green, White and Lora.
 You can check out the exhibitions dedicated to these wonderful creatures at the aquarium.

-It was a calming walk for me, and if you like turtles, I imagine it ddd be for you too.
-If you happen to visit in the months of February or March, the park arranges sea turtle liberations where you or your child can participate freeing one into the ocean.
+It was a calming walk for me, and if you like turtles, I imagine it would be for you too.
+If you happen to visit in February or March, the park arranges sea turtle liberations, where you or your child can participate in freeing one into the ocean.
 How wonderful!

 8. Extraordinary Activities, check them out!

-In case you like extra adventure, Xcaret also has some other activities you can try like parachuting in the turquoise sea, getting on an adrenaline boat, where they will drive you at crazy speed and then randomly stop (not a great idea for me, who get a little dizzy easily) or even swimming with sharks!
-Of course you take a crash course first, but still, it wa no for me.
+In case you like extra adventure, Xcaret also has some other activities you can try, like parachuting in the turquoise sea; getting on an adrenaline boat, where they will drive you at crazy speed and then randomly stop (not a great idea for me, who gets a little dizzy easily); or even swimming with sharks!
+Of course you take a crash course first, but still, it was not for me.

 9. Climb to an 80 meter tall Scenic Tower